AGTHARN/PMMP-Optimizations/docs/FAQ.md

 # Specific Category - Somewhat Reliable
 <details>
-<summary>➡️ You do realize making the world tick only twice a second is a terrible idea?</summary>
+<summary>➡️ You do realize making the world tick later is a terrible idea?</summary>
 <br>
 On this point, I do agree with you.
 It would be challenging to employ that approach though since you have to manually repair the problems that result from doing so.
-Make sure entity updates are not impacted by world tick modifications!
+You have to ensure that entity updates are not impacted by world tick modifications.
 You must not interfere with player updates since entities must update correctly.

-If you think PMMP shouldn't be consuming so many resources for the world, I want you to attempt managing a 100-player SkyBlock server.
-Collecting information about such things from actual players is challenging.
+If you think PMMP shouldn't be consuming so many resources for the world, I would like you to attempt managing a 80-player SkyBlock server.
+Collecting information from actual players is challenging.
 </details>

 <details>
 <summary>➡️ The legacy movement system is not great.
 Why'd you want to use it again?</summary>
 <br>
 I do also agree with you.
 Server authoritative movement will reduce the number of issues and exposed vulnerabilities.
-However, only use the legacy movement if you're willing to sacrifice them for increased performance.
+However, only use the legacy movement if you're willing to sacrifice them for better performance.
 </details>

 # Specific Category - Unreliable